jrgermain/stylesheet/packages/stylesheet-docs/src/pages/components/app.md

 </label>
 ```

-Unlike the other code samples here, both the tag names _and_ class names for the toggle button should be copied verbatim.
+Unlike the other code samples here, both the tag names _and_ classes for the toggle button should be copied verbatim.

 ## App Body